 Becoming a CNA can open up many career opportunities for you and could begin you down an increasingly lucrative career path in the healthcare industry.
 First, however, you’ll need to pass the CNA exam and earn your certification.
-In order to do either, you’ll need to enroll in a state approved CNA training program near you or in a hybrid online program.
+In order to do either, you’ll need to enroll in a state approved CNA certification program near you or in a hybrid online program.
 We’ll give you the lowdown on how you can not only find accredited CNA classes but how you can find free CNA programs near you!

-To help you find a program, we’ve assembled a comprehensive list of tuition-based and free CNA classes around the country to help you find CNA training near you.
-If you’re a CNA training provider and would like to be included in one of our state pages, please contact us with your details and we’ll get your location listed.
+To help you find a program, we’ve assembled a comprehensive list of tuition-based CNA classes around the country to help you find CNA classes near you.
+If you’re a CNA program provider and would like to be included in one of our state pages, please contact us with your details and we’ll get your location listed.

 CNA Classes by State